Tej1123/IT202-001/public_html/project/proposal.md

         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
           - Screenshot #1 description explaining what you're trying to show

-  - [x] \(mm/dd/yyyy of completion) Admin/Shop owner will be able to see products with any visibility
+  - [x] \(11/25/2021) Admin/Shop owner will be able to see products with any visibility
     -  List of Evidence of Feature Completion
       - Status: Completed
       - Direct Link: https://tp342-prod.herokuapp.com/project/logout.php